systemacticco-rgb/lps-reference-implementation/proposals/PROPOSAL_007.md

  The AI-only model is operative.
 Human span markers, per-span ordinal fields, and per-span total-count fields are removed.
 The document-level header carries the total AI-span count.
 Ordinal-level gap localization is not available under the header-only model.

-[SECURITY / LIMITATION] A scanner that recognises a complete published grammar can classify text as carrying a claimed cooperative signal.
+ A scanner that recognises a complete published grammar can classify text as carrying a claimed cooperative signal.
 Invisible Unicode alone establishes neither AI origin nor malicious intent; a recognised grammar cannot authenticate an issuer, provider, or author.

-[LIMITATION] No registry or cryptographic key is part of PROPOSAL 007.
+ No registry or cryptographic key is part of PROPOSAL 007.
 A missing marker establishes neither stripping, intent, nor human authorship.
 Registry recovery in the LPS portfolio is separately limited to an exact visible-text hash with an existing generation-time record; it cannot restore missing span-level evidence.

 ---